 Get Tickets Here: Wild Lights at Dublin Zoo

-Listen to The Guinness Choir In St. Patrick’s Cathedral
+Listen to The Guinness Choir In St. Andrew’s Church

-If you are going to be in Dublin on the 8th of December, then you have to get tickets to this Christmas concert.
+If you are going to be in Dublin in December, then you have to get tickets to this Christmas concert.
 The Guinness Choir perform every year in the historical, illuminating St. Patrick’s Cathedral and if anything is going to get you into the Christmas spirit, then this is it.

 The music is spellbinding, joyful and simply magical.
 Tickets for this event in Dublin sell out quickly so book as soon as you can.
 Purchase your ticket here: